-- Smoke-free Workplace St. Bonaventure University guarantees its employees and students a smokefree workplace.
-Smoking is prohibited in ALL indoor areas of the University, including University vehicles and all residence facilities, as well as ALL outdoor areas of the University main campus (east and west side) property. - Tobacco Products Sale of tobacco products is prohibited oncampus. - Posting of Signs "Smoke-Free" signs will be prominently displayed.
-Additionally, copies of this policy will be posted on the University Web site, employee handbooks and available to all employees and prospective employees upon request. - Enforcement Complaints may be directed to the Associate Dean for Campus Safety, the University's agent responsible for enforcing this policy, and/or the residence life staff for violations occurring in the residence halls.
-Failure to comply with this policy places both the smoker and the University at risk of substantial civil penalty.
+- Smoke-free Workplace: Smoking is prohibited in ALL indoor areas of the University, including University vehicles and all residence facilities, as well as ALL outdoor areas of the University main campus property. - 2.
+Tobacco Products: Sale of tobacco products is prohibited on campus. - Posting of Signs: "Smoke-Free" signs will be prominently displayed on campus.
+Additionally, copies of this policy will be posted on the University's intranet and will be available to all employees and prospective employees upon request. - 4.
+Enforcement: Complaints may be directed to the Office of Safety and Security. - a) Sanctions: Sanctions for students will be imposed as a result of a University judicial hearing.